Lonnie Bunch: Early life and education

 Bunch was born in Newark, New Jersey, in 1952 to Lonnie Bunch II, a science and chemistry public school teacher, and Montrose Bunch, a third-grade public school teacher, both graduates of Shaw University, one of the oldest HBCUs in the South.
 He grew up in Belleville, New Jersey, where his family were the only African Americans in their neighborhood.
 His grandfather, a former sharecropper, moved into the area as one of the first black dentists in the region.
 As a child, he experienced racism from white teenagers in his neighborhood.
 Bunch credits his childhood experiences with local Italian immigrants and his reading of biographies as a youth with inspiring him to study history.
 He wanted to give a voice to those who were "anonymous" or not written about.
 Reflecting in 2011 on the early exposures, Bunch said: "I was in junior high, and we were reading biographies of historic figures.
 I remember one on Gen. ‘Mad Anthony’ Wayne, and one on Clara Barton, and Dorothea Dix.
 I thought, ‘Were there no histories of black people?’
 One day, I was going through my grandfather's trunk and I found a book about black soldiers in the First World War.
 I devoured it."

-He graduated from Belleville High School in Belleville, New Jersey in 1970.
-Bunch attended Howard University and later transferred to American University in, Washington, D.C., where he earned his B.A., M.A., and Ph.D. in American and African-American history.
+Bunch graduated from Belleville High School in Belleville, New Jersey, in 1970.
+He attended Howard University and later transferred to the American University in Washington, D.C., where he earned his B.A., M.A., and Ph.D. in American and African-American history.